jlozovei/me/_posts/en/2020-04-25-front-end-development-and-endurance-races.md

 When a pilot needs to know a car, he will test it; when you're buying a new car, you will test them; and when you're choosing a tool to use, you need to test it too.

-A nice way to test tools is to create _POC_s - or _Prove of Concept_.
+A nice way to test tools is to create _POCs_ - or _Prove of Concept_.
 If you're not familiar with it, basically by doing a POC you'll try to create the critical part of your project, using a great amount of possibilities.
 After doing so, you'll reach a final verdict about what is the better path to go.

-When you're doing a POC, take notes on what everything you've observed - performance, scripting time, building time, the difficulty over the tasks, how the configuration goes...
+When you're doing a POC, take notes on what everything you've noticed - performance, scripting time, building time, the difficulty over the tasks, how the configuration goes...
 And, in the end, see which alternative better fits on what you need to do.
 There's no secret.

 By doing so you'll ensure that you're following the right path, doing the right things and you'll have a great possibility to win the race by yourside.